Councilwoman Michelle Casalino

-Michelle Casalino was appointed to the council on September 24th 2015 and was elected in November 2018 to a four year term.
-Her term runs until 2020.
+Michelle Casalino was appointed to the council on September 24th 2015 and was elected in November 2016 to a four year term.
+She was re elected in 2020.
+Her term runs until 2024.
 You can email Councilwoman Casalino or contact her by phone at 973-865-3347.

 I take great pride that I am a lifelong resident and longtime community advocate.
 I graduated West Orange Mountain High as Michelle Lemma (WOMHS Class of ’81) where I met my husband Anthony (WOMHS Class of ’80) and together we stayed in our beloved township to raise our three children, all being the fourth generation of Casalinos to graduate from West Orange High School.